 You took a different approach to the record, production wise.
 Can you tell me about that?

 This is the first record we made all in St Louis, where we’re from.
 I think that was such an important decision to make.
-Our first record, we recorded in St Louis but we had to bounce around between different studios because we didn’t have enough money.
+Our first record we recorded in St Louis and did it at local studios.
+We had to bounce around between them because you know, not having enough money.
 It was totally out of our own pocket.
 Making that first record was just what we had to do.
 We never liked that result because it wasn’t what we intended to do, it was just what we had to do.

 On our second record we were given some money to go record it.
 So we were like, “Great!
 Let’s freak out with this thing.”
 We went to Vermont to write it, into a cabin and demoed the whole thing.
 Then we went to Seattle to actually record it with Matt Bayliss who’s one of our favourite producers of all time.
 He recorded Pearl Jam and was in Minus The Bear, he did Mastodon… He’s got a big list of great bands he’s worked with.
 That process was really amazing for so many reasons, but I don’t think it was the right process for us.
 We’re still proud of that record, but I don’t think that was the way we actually wanted to do it.
 The way that we really wanted to do it was what we did on this third record.
 Doing it totally in St Louis with no time constraints.
 We’d come into the studio and work from 10 in the morning til’ 9pm.
 We’d go over or cut early sometimes, but we had this schedule going the whole time.
 The best part about it was that you could come back to something weeks later and be like “Actually I really hate all of the vocals that I sang on this, I’m going to redo the whole thing.”
 There was no problem, because there was no time constraint.
 We owned the studio space.
 That was amazing!